TheButterflySDK/About/README.md

 ### Plug n' Play 🔌
 We’re currently available for easy installation in [iOS](https://github.com/TheButterflySDK/iOS), [Android](https://github.com/TheButterflySDK/Android) and [Flutter](https://github.com/TheButterflySDK/Flutter).

+## User experience when using the Butterfly button
+So you decided to embed the butterfly button in your app - that's awesome!
+### Where would you put it?
+Anyware you like, it's your app.
+We don't try to hide the button, its actions are hidden.
+So you may put it in a convenient place inside your app.

+Our suggestion is to put it in the app's settings screen, because almost every app has its own "Settings Screen".

+Here you can see [several examples we posted in our Facebook page](https://www.facebook.com/thebutterflysdk/videos).

 Thanks and good luck to us all!